shravyamnayak/dbms-project/README.md

 pip install -r requirements.txt
 6. 🗃️ Configure the MySQL Database
 ```
-Create a database named doctors_appointment in MySQL.

-Ensure all necessary tables are created as per the project schema.

 5. ✉️ Configure Flask-Mail
 In config.py, set up your email configuration: